 - The Freedom of Information Act (2000) creates a public ‘right of access’ to information held by public bodies; and

 - The Data Protection Act (2018) controls how personal information can be used by organisations, including a right for members of the public to get a copy of information that is held about them.

 In September 2016 we began a process of reviewing and updating the way that we respond to the various obligations that under these government requirements.

 One of our first steps has been to publish a Peterlee Town Council Publication Scheme in line with the Information Commissioner’s Office model scheme.
 This is a list of various types of information about the Council and where/how members of the public can access the information.
 The list isn’t yet complete and is updated as and when the information is available.
 If you have any comments or concerns please don’t hesitate to contact the Town Clerk by phoning 0191 5862491 or by email email@example.com

-We have also published some public guidance on submitting a request for access to information which you can access here.
+We have also published some public guidance on submitting a request for access to information.

 From October 2016 the council has also published a disclosure log that provides anonymised data on responses to freedom of information requests received.

 If you would like to access information about the Council that isn’t already contained within the publication scheme you can contact us directly to discuss the nature of your request, or you can make ‘formal’ requests through these links: